samcrang/keysigning-party/README.md

 Keysigning Party
 ================

-Given a collection of public keys provided by the expected attendees the scripts in this repo will:
+Given a collection of public keys provided by the expected participants the scripts in this repo will:

 - Import public keys into a GPG instance inside a VM.
 - Attempts to find updates to keys from public keyservers.